Corvallis Campus

 Located in Willamette Hall on the main Albany campus, the Library collection integrates a large collection of books, reserve textbooks, and multimedia items.
 Materials not held in the Library’s collection may be obtained for LBCC students, faculty, and staff at no charge through interlibrary loan.
 Our many databases help you locate scholarly journal articles, electronic books, videos, and other sources.
 Off campus access to these databases is available to LBCC students, faculty, and staff.
 Librarians are available to provide research help at the reference desk, at individual consultations(both in-person and remote), and during library workshops.

-The Student Help Desk, located in the Library, provides both in-person and remote assistance with student computing and technical needs, including e-learning (Moodle), student email accounts, printing, and common software.
+The Student Help Desk, located in the Library, provides both in-person and remote assistance with student computing and technical needs, including e-learning (Canvas), student email accounts, printing, and common software.

-The Library maintains a separate facility at LBCC’s Health Occupations Center with research assistance, book and database access, and technical support available during open hours.
+The Library maintains a separate facility at LBCC’s Healthcare Occupations Center in Lebanon with research assistance, book and database access, and technical support available during open hours.

 Lost and Found